tomnatt/reveal.js/README.md

+# Forked to see about integrating websockets to have a live stream in a presentation.

+Original README below...

 # reveal.js

 A CSS 3D slideshow tool for quickly creating good looking HTML presentations.
 Doesn't _rely_ on any external libraries but [highlight.js](http://softwaremaniacs.org/soft/highlight/en/description/) is included by default for code highlighting.